ikruusa/lichee-rv-dock-buildroot/board/sipeed/lichee_rv/readme.txt

-Allwinner Nezha
+Lichee RV
 ===============

-Nezha is is a low-cost RISC-V 64-bit based platform, powered by an Allwinner D1 SoC.
+Lichee RV - Nezha CM is a compute module with modular design, equipped with Allwinner D1 chip (based on T-Head XuanTie C906 core), 512MB DDR3 RAM.
+It can boot from TF card or SD-NAND, uses two sets of M.2 b key 67 pin connectors to route all IO, making it convient for wide use and easy to replace.

 How to build
 ============

-$ make nezha_defconfig
+$ make sipeed_lichee_rv_defconfig
 $ make

 How to write the SD card